Marie-Hélène Nadeau

 Biography

-Marie-Hélène Nadeau holds a Bachelor of Fine Arts in Painting and Drawing from Concordia University with a minor in art history.
+Marie-Hélène Nadeau holds a college diploma in plastic arts from the Cégep de Sainte-Foy and a Bachelor of Fine Arts in Painting and Drawing from Concordia University with a minor in art history.
 In 2015, she completed a Master of Art Conservation (Paintings) from Queen’s University.

-Prior to joining the Canadian Conservation Institute (CCI), she completed contracts at Library and Archives Canada as a conservator in the paintings laboratory and interned at the Centre de conservation du Québec and with A.E.
+Prior to joining the Canadian Conservation Institute (CCI) in 2018, she completed internships and contracts at Library and Archives Canada, the Centre de conservation du Québec and A.E.
 Henry Conservation.
-In 2016, she began a postgraduate internship in the fine arts laboratory at CCI, where she worked on the structural and surface restoration treatments of modern and traditional paintings.
+In 2016, she began a postgraduate internship at CCI, where she worked on the structural and surface treatment of modern and traditional paintings.

 - Date modified: